quibble-dbal/dabble/README.md

-# quibble
+# Dabble
-Generic DBAL for Quibble
+Generic DBAL for Quibble.